Aaron Copland House: Buildings and grounds

-The most significant of the rooms is the 17 by 24 ft studio, with carpeted hardwood flooring, the dramatic views to the south and west through the glass walls, and bookshelves with many of Copland's personal library on the east side and a collection of recorded American music.
+The most significant of the rooms is the 17 by 24 ft studio, with carpeted hardwood flooring, the dramatic views to the south and west through the glass walls, and bookshelves with much of Copland's personal library on the east side and a collection of recorded American music.
 Its main furnishing is Copland's grand piano, his work desk made for him by a local farmer, a wooden chair given to the composer by Harvard University and an upholstered armchair in which he was sometimes photographed.

 Across the hallway is the 12 by 16 ft master bedroom.
 It has a queen-size bed with two adjoining tables and lamps and plaster walls.
 In bookshelves under the windows are Copland's collections of music journals, dating back to the September 1924 issue of The Musical Quarterly, which had Copland's first published article.
 The adjacent similarly sized library has full-height bookshelves, some of which are large enough to hold full scores of compositions by Copland and the composers who have resided here since.
 There are also regular books on music and other subjects from Copland's collection.
 Its walls are otherwise covered in textured wallpaper from Copland's residency.

 At the west end of the hall is the living room.
 It is sided in vertical knotty pine paneling and has a large fireplace, as well as several chairs of Copland's and a dining area.
 To its north, the kitchen wing has linoleum flooring and ridged wood paneling and drywall.
 It houses several kitchen appliances and a small table and chair set.

 Elsewhere on the central hallway are guest bedrooms and bathrooms.
 Stairs lead from the kitchen wing down to the partially finished basement.
 Copland and his assistants used the rooms there for archival and office purposes.